siddharthroy12/Portfolio-website/content/blogs/build-a-free-blog-with-next-js-and-netlify-cms.md

 * In the `getStaicProps` we are simply getting the slug param and parsing the front matter and markdown from the file.
 * Because we are using `getStaticProps` on a dynamic page, Next.js expects us to provide the list of paths using `getStaticPaths` that have to be rendered at build time by returning the `paths`array with the required `params` in each.
 * In the Blog component, we are using`react-markdown` to convert markdown to HTML.
+* And again we are using the `Head` component to set the title for SEO.

 Now if you visit our blog it will look like this: